Belorussiya-class cruiseferry: Concept and construction

 When the Belorussiya-class ships entered service, it soon turned out their car-carrying capacity was too small in comparison with their passenger-carrying capacity.
 Due to their high standards of passenger accommodation, it was decided that instead of rebuilding the ships with larger car-decks, they would be converted into cruise ships with minimal car-carrying facilities.
 Between 1981 and 1988 all ships in the class were rebuilt at West German or British shipyards, with the car decks built in with cabins and additional public spaces, and the forward superstructure slightly expanded.

 Following the collapse of the Soviet Union and the sale of the Belorussiya-class ships to different operators around the world, some of the ships have received further rebuildings.

 Service history

 During their career under the Soviet flag, the Belorussiya-class ships were used on domestic traffic between Crimea and the Caucasus, as well as considerable cruising both for Soviet passengers as well as under charter to travel companies outside the Eastern Bloc.
-Following the collapse of the Soviet Union, the ships were initially transferred under Ukrainian flag, then towards the end of the 1990s they were transferred under various flags of convenience but soon afterwards sold off to other operators.
+Following the collapse of the Soviet Union, the ships were initially transferred under a Ukrainian flag, then towards the end of the 1990s they were transferred under various flags of convenience but soon afterwards sold off to other operators.